-Whether you are working in an office, sitting in a coffee house or visiting with friends, you’ll be impacted by other people’s positive or negative feelings.
+Whether you are working in an office, sitting in a coffee house, or visiting friends, you’ll be impacted by other people’s positive or negative feelings.

-Have you ever experienced how talking to someone who is upset can change your mood?
+Have you ever experienced how talking to someone upset can change your mood?
 Or, how the visit of a best friend can uplift an otherwise crummy day?

-However invisible your emotions may be, you share them with the people around you.
-In the most radical situations, this can cause pain (stomach ache, head ache, cramps, etc.).
-In most cases, however, it shows up as a little interference similar to a radio channel that is not set to the right frequency.
+However invisible your emotions maybe, you share them with the people around you.
+In the most radical situations, this can cause pain (stomach ache, headache, cramps, etc.).
+However, in most cases, it shows up as a little interference similar to a radio channel that is not set to the right frequency.
 And while you can’t see the interference, your body will sense its impact.

 Depending on your level of sensitivity, shared emotions will have an impact on your well-being and overall performance level.
 To shake them off, you need to re-balance your body and relax into your own rhythm.
 Unfortunately, we often forget to honor this and avoid opportunities to re-vitalize.

-Returning to your natural state and operating on your optimum energy level is vital to you happiness and well-being.
+Returning to your natural state and operating on your optimum energy level is vital to your happiness and well-being.

 5 Ways to Deal With External Interferences: